General Information

 3 min read

-Published on 1 month ago
+Published on 3 months ago

 /KB/static/images/what-is-considered-disabled-for-tax-purposes.jpg

-IRS Definition of Disability
+Core Definition of Disabled

 Source:

-Disclaimer: Always verify information with official Federal or State Department of Revenue Forms and Instructions.
+Disclaimer: Always verify with current Federal or State Department of Revenue Forms and Instructions.
+Tax rules may vary by jurisdiction and year.
+For complex situations, consult a CPA or tax attorney.

 Key Takeaways